cloudmesh-community/case/README.md

 The design must also be correctly scaled to the right size.
-A 1x1 cm reference square is located on part A in the layout given below in the assymby instructions.The correct scale factor can be calculated by dividing the deired size of the square (10mm) by the length given in the program.
+A 1x1 cm reference square is located on part A in the layout given below in the assymby instructions {#sec:assembly}.The correct scale factor can be calculated by dividing the deired size of the square (10mm) by the length given in the program.
 Select all objects and scale them by the resulting ratio.